DylanCore13/ticket-lifecycle/README.md

 <p>
-  User Ken creates a ticket:
+  User Ken creates a ticket due to him having a problem with an issue of a website/application/service.
+He'll have to describe whats wrong and label the serverity of the problem.
 </p>
 <p>
   <img src="https://i.imgur.com/ewueu9b.png: height="75%" width="100%" alt="Open a Ticket"/>